Workforce Recruitment Program

-The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and the U.S. Department of Defenses' Office of Diversity Management & Equal Opportunity (ODMEO) manage the program, which continues to be successful with the participation of many other federal agencies such as Departments of Defense, Labor, Agriculture, Commerce, Homeland Security, Health and Human Services, Housing and Urban Development, Justice, Treasury, Transportation, and Veterans Affairs; the Social Security Administration; the National Park Service; the Environmental Protection Agency; the Federal Deposit Insurance Corporation; the Office of Personnel Management; the Pension Benefit Guarantee Corporation; the US Securities and Exchange Commission; and USAID.
+The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and the U.S. Department of Defenses' Office of Diversity Management & Equal Opportunity (ODMEO) manages the program.
+WRP's success is enabled by the participation of many other federal agencies such as Departments of Defense, Labor, Agriculture, Commerce, Homeland Security, Health and Human Services, Housing and Urban Development, Justice, Treasury, Transportation, and Veterans Affairs; the Social Security Administration; the National Park Service; the Environmental Protection Agency; the Federal Deposit Insurance Corporation; the Office of Personnel Management; the Pension Benefit Guarantee Corporation; the US Securities and Exchange Commission; and USAID.
 In addition to the federal agencies, there is also an opportunity for WRP candidates to be connected to private-sector job opportunities.

 1. Be a United States citizen